 Millennial consumers love to spend money, but they also have debts.
 Millennial lifestyle trends indicate that as a result of their loans, 10% of millennials who have obtained at least a bachelor’s degree are still living with their parents, which could explain why many of them still manage to satisfy their shopping needs.
-Shockingly, 20% of millennials without a college degree reside in the comfort of their family.
+Shockingly, around 20% of millennials without a college degree reside in the comfort of their family.

 5. 75% of millennials prefer SMS communication for surveys, promotions, and deliveries.

 Millennials prefer texting over phone calls when dealing with brands.
-SMS marketing and millennial marketing facts further show that this age group will open an SMS within 90 seconds, but they might not respond to it or take action instantly.
+Data on SMS marketing and millennial marketing facts further show that this age group will open an SMS within 90 seconds, but they might not respond to it or take action instantly.
 So, just like with most global consumers, millennial consumer behavior shows that when it comes to mobile communication, they tend to ignore messages.

 7. 40% of millennials check online reviews before making a purchase.

 Millennial customers prefer reading online reviews before making a buying decision.
 Brands should build a reliable and preferably honest online reputation.
-The millennials online shopping statistics indicate that your product should be supported by online testimonials to make sure what you are selling to millennials caters to their preference and habits.
+Millennials online shopping statistics indicate that your product should be supported by online testimonials to make sure what you are selling to millennials caters to their preference and habits.

 8. Millennials are 247% more likely to be influenced by blogs than company experts.

 When marketing to millennials, steer clear of traditional ads.
 That generation wants to see what ordinary people have to say about a particular issue and is more likely to be influenced by a blog or a social network post than an expert working for the company.

 Millennial Consumer Behavior